Philip H. Rhinelander: Biography

 In 1956, he went to Stanford University to assume the position of dean of School of Humanities and Sciences and as a professor of philosophy and humanities.
 Rhinelander's deanship coincided with one of the most important periods of the expansion of the Stanford faculty.
 Additionally, due to the impact of the Vietnam War, this period was also a turbulent time for students and faculty alike.
 In the 1960s he was active as Chairman of the Committee of Fifteen, dealing with the difficulties of the years of student protest.
 Always teaching in addition to his administrative duties, he offered courses in the Humanities Special Program and in the Values, Technology, Science and Society Program.
 This was in addition to those courses which he taught in the Philosophy Department.
 At various times he served on the executive committee of the Academic Council, the Committee on University Policy, the Committee on Student Affairs, the Committee Undergraduate Education, and the Inter-Fraternity Board.
 He was also acting director of the Hoover Institute briefly, between the directorships of Rothwell and Campbell in 1959.
 As Chairman of the Student Conduct Legislative Council, Rhinelander was instrumental in the efforts that strengthened Stanford University's Honor Code.

 In 1961, Rhinelander resigned as dean so that he could devote his full attention to teaching.
 He was, during this time period, one of Stanford's most popular teachers.
 In 1963, Rhinelander was recognized for his many achievements by receiving Stanford's highest honor for faculty, the Lloyd W. Dinkelspiel Award for distinguished service to undergraduate education.
 In 1972, he was named Olive H. Palmer Professor Emeritus of Humanities.

-In 1974, Rhinelander published the well received book, Is Man Incomprehensible to Man?, in which he covered contemporary philosophical concepts with consummate skill and clarity.
-This book, although no longer well known, is still relevant in the modern philosophical arena, and serves as an excellent introduction for those interested in the intersection of philosophy and the humanities.
+In 1974, Rhinelander published the well received book, Is Man Incomprehensible to Man?, in which he covered contemporary philosophical concepts.